Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Pavitra M

 No. If you get the tea light candles that have the little metal tray around them, that will catch the wax.
-Now, if you want to fancy it up, pour in some water then just enough oil to cover the top and take the metal off the candle.
-Then, it will free float but make sure it's GLASS!

 How many candles and what sizes should I put in my 18 square meter room, 6m long and 3m wide so that it will smell good?
 How long does the smell usually last?
 Thanks in advance.